 If we turn to Jesus words there are a number of points that at a quick reading might otherwise go unnoticed.

 The first is that Jesus seems to expect that the critical behaviour he valued can be easily overlooked.
 Finding and responding to the Christ we encounter in the faces of those in need does not come easily.
-How else would it be that serious problems in places on the main tourist and travel destinations might have gone so long unaddressed despite the ready access to these places by tourists and representatives from various churches and aid organisations.
+How else would it be that serious problems in places on the main tourist and travel destinations might have gone so long unaddressed, despite the ready access to these places by tourists, which presumably included a good number of those thinking of themselves as Christians.

 The regular aid agencies often seem powerless to help them.
 I have been told of containers of relief materials sent to these people in Thailand by well-meaning donors merely to have the containers confiscated and effectively stolen by officials under the pretence that there is something wrong with the paperwork.
 A small number of volunteers who are indeed beginning to make a difference to these people are those who are prepared to live among them and work with them on a daily basis.
 The embarrassment and I would even say scandal in the West is despite years of tourism (including sex tourism) it has taken years for the problems to start to be recognised and addressed.